 Additional Workshops and Courses

 Apart from these three basic workshops that all new teachers and educators must complete to receive their NYSED certification, there are additional workshops that you may need if you aim to get certified for certain specialties.
 For example, if you intend to work with students with autism, you must undergo training in the needs of students with autism.
-You can find the list of those providers here.

 To get your NYSED certification, do check on the specific requirements you must meet for any given certificate using this online search feature.